-Accounting tools are essential to forming a financial statement of a company that complies with common standards.
-In addition, these tools ensure the authenticity of a company’s books at the year’s end.
-Prepaid expenses represent payments made in advance for products or services expected to be received at a later date.
+Prepaid expenses represent payments made in advance for products or services expected to be incurred at a later date.
 They denote a benefit that is due to the company in the future.

-This article helps understand the uses and examples of prepaid expenses, how to record prepaid expenses, benefits and their impact on the financial statements.
+This article helps understand the uses, examples and benefits of prepaid expenses, how to record them, and their impact on financial statements.
 Read on!

-When an organisation makes a payment in advance for an expense that has not been utilised yet in the current financial period, it is called a prepaid expense.
-Such expenses are accounted as an asset in the accounting books.
-Later, these entries are written off as expenses when their benefits are utilised.
+When a company or business makes a payment in advance for an expense that has not yet been utilised in the current financial period, it is called a prepaid expense.
+Such expenses are accounted for as an asset in the accounting books.
+Later, these are recorded as expenses when their benefits are utilised.

 Prepaid expenses are used to purchase goods or services that are to be received in future; this frees up capital for other expenses.